The Chinthurst Village Fayre Plants

 Watering: Keep the soil damp but not soggy.

-Looking after it: It will grow orange peppers.
+Looking after it: It will grow red, orange and yellow peppers.
 They are sweet and crunchy—perfect for snacks!
+Once the fruit starts to grow it will like being fed once a week with a tomato feed.

 Dwarf Beans